kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 In the early days of Kubernetes, when not that many tools in the field of declarative configurations existed, [kustomize](https://github.com/kubernetes-sigs/kustomize) was introduced, and to make life easier for kubectl users, it was included in kubectl by default.

 Over the past several years, the ecosystem around Kubernetes has grown significantly, resulting in a wider spread of tooling, including declarative configuration.
-With these new options, users are able to use [kubectl plugins](/docs/tasks/extend-kubectl/kubectl-plugins/) to match their use cases with the best tool capable of resolving the problem at hand.
+With these new options, users can use [kubectl plugins](/docs/tasks/extend-kubectl/kubectl-plugins/) to match their use cases with the best tool to resolve the problem at hand.

 With Kubernetes v1.31, kustomize will be deprecated from kubectl.
 It will be removed in a future release.
 The exact removal timeline is currently described in [the enhancement](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cli/4706-deprecate-and-remove-kustomize/README.md).